Angiesemerjian/cse15l-lab-reports/Lab3.md

   The first command executes the `ls -l` command on each regular file found within the `./technical` directory, displaying detailed information for each file.
 It's useful for performing actions, such as listing detailed information or performing operations, on each file found.
 The second command searches for a specific term within each regular file found within the `./technical` directory using the grep command.
 It's helpful for searching for specific content within multiple files.
 This is the output of the `find ./technical -type f -exec grep "error that" {} \;` command.
 It shows all of the text that has the specific search term, which in this case is "error that"

+---
 ![Image](Screen Shot 2024-05-21 at 10.10.57 PM.png)

+##Sources##
+The following website was used for the explanations of the `find` commands.
+`https://math2001.github.io/article/bashs-find-command/` This source had lots of information on how to use the find command, including all of the commands that the find command can work with. (`-not, -or ,-and, etc. `) This is where I found most of the information used for this lab report.
+The rest was information that I already knew and/or learned in lecture.